 Escapement Surveys

-An escapement survey and sampling trip was conducted on the upper Berners River annually between mid-October and early November from 1982 to 2014.
+An escapement survey and sampling trip was conducted annually on the upper Berners River between mid-October and early November from 1982 to 2014.
 With the exception of a 4-day trip in 1984, when no biological sampling was conducted, the survey and sampling trips were planned for a period of 10 days in duration.
 In the early to mid-1980s, the surveys were conducted over a period of several days during which the camp location and sampling operations were moved progressively downstream.
 Beginning in 1987, the camp was centrally located within the survey area (Figure 1) and surveys were thenceforth conducted upstream and downstream from camp on sequential days whenever weather conditions permitted.

 The 1982 trip was conducted in early November.
 However, earlier-timed surveys appeared to provide a more complete count, on average, and greater flexibility to respond to changing weather and water conditions.
 The objective was to survey when fish were most visible while concentrated in upper pools close to spawning areas but before a large proportion had begun spawning.
 October 19 emerged as a target date for initiation of the survey based on the observation that the majority of the run typically holds in water within the foot survey area, with only a limited number of fish holding below the foot survey area or actively spawning by that date.
 During 1989–2014, the surveys were all conducted between October 17 and 27, and occurred on average during October 20–21 (Appendix A1).